dennishnf/intro-to-deep-learning/README.md

 ### Resources: ###

-You can find a list of additional resources like free course, papers, books and more: [[Link](https://github.com/dennishnf/intro-to-deep-learning/blob/master/RESOURCES.md)]
+You can find a list of additional resources like free course, papers, books and more in [this link](https://github.com/dennishnf/intro-to-deep-learning/blob/master/RESOURCES.md).